MSc, Human Geography, first class (SoGE, University of Oxford, 2008)

 My work is broadly inspired by diverse histories, ecologies, and cultural politics of seacoasts.
 In particular, questions around marine placemaking, sensemaking and everyday life continue to inspire me.
-My ongoing research (under BlueUrban) retains its focus on the ‘megacities’ of Jakarta, Metro Manila, and Singapore examines how dystopic and utopic visions for living with socio-environmental change intermingle in shaping varied futures of coastal deltaic cities in the century to come.
+My ongoing research (under BlueUrban) retains its focus on the ‘megacities’ of Jakarta, Metro Manila, and Singapore, and examines how dystopic and utopic visions for living with socio-environmental change intermingle in shaping varied futures of coastal cities in decades to come.

-Apart from academia, she has, over the past 20 years, worked as an INGO researcher, project evaluator, and as a civil servant in diverse environmental and development-related organizations including the CGIAR-WorldFish Center Headquarters (Penang), the National Youth Council (Singapore), the IUCN (Colombo) and the UNFCCC Secretariat (Bonn).
+Apart from academia, I have previously served as an NGO researcher, project evaluator, and as a civil servant in diverse environmental and development-related organizations including the CGIAR-WorldFish Center Headquarters (Penang), the National Youth Council (Singapore), Beyond Social Services (Singapore), the IUCN (Colombo) and the UNFCCC Secretariat (Bonn), among others.

 Siriwardane-de Zoysa, R., Schöne T, Herbeck, J., Illigner, J., Haghighi, M., Simarmata, H., Porio, E., Rovere, A., and Hornidge, A-K. forthcoming.
 The 'wickedness' of governing land subsidence: Policy perspectives from urban Southeast Asia.
 PLOS ONE, https://doi.org/10.1371/journal.pone.0250208.

 Siriwardane-de Zoysa, R. 2021.
 Decolonizing Seascapes: Imaginaries and Absences on an Island Hub.
 Postcolonial Interventions VI(I), https://doi.org/10.5281/zenodo.4483976